tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    cap.read_raw(raw_buf, timestamp, timeout_ms)
+    cap_data = cap.read_raw(timeout_ms)

-Read a raw VBI frame from the capture device into scalar *raw_buf*.
+Read a raw VBI frame from the capture device and return it within an object of type *ZvbiCapture.Result*, which is a named tuple with the following elements:

-The buffer variable is automatically extended to the exact length required for the frame's data.
-On success, the function returns in *timestamp* the capture instant in seconds and fractions since 1970-01-01 00:00 in double format.
+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Always set to zero here.
+2. *raw_buffer*: Bytes object consecutively containing raw data of all captured VBI lines.
+(Length of a line can be queried via method `Zvbi.Capture.parameters()`_: element *bytes_per_line*.)
+3. *sliced_buffer*: Always set to *None* here.

-Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function returns 0.
+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
+The same exception is raised upon error indications from the device.
 Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.read_sliced()